fancyboynet/fis3-hei-demo/components/jquery/README.md

 ### Load tests in an iframe (window.iframeCallback) ###

-Loads a given page constructing a url with fileName: `"./data/" + fileName + ".html"` The given callback is fired when window.iframeCallback is called by the page.
-The arguments passed to the callback are the same as the arguments passed to window.iframeCallback, whatever that may be.
+Loads a given page constructing a url with fileName: `"./data/" + fileName + ".html"` The given callback is fired when window.iframeCallback is called by the page The arguments passed to the callback are the same as the arguments passed to window.iframeCallback, whatever that may be

 ```js
 testIframeWithCallback( testName, fileName, callback );